puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_resources.markdown

 > * [See the Type Reference for complete information about Puppet's built-in resource types.][types]

 **Resources** are the fundamental unit for modeling system configurations.
-Each resource describes some aspect of a system, like a service that must be running or a package that must be installed.
-The block of Puppet code that describes a resource is called a **resource declaration.**
+Each resource describes some aspect of a system, like a specific service or package.

+A **resource declaration** is an expression in the Puppet language which describes a resource and tells Puppet to add it to the [catalog][].

+When Puppet applies a catalog to a target system, it manages all the resources included in the catalog, ensuring that the actual state matches the desired state.

+The Puppet language includes some constructs that let you write a resource declaration but delay adding it to the catalog.
+For example:

-Declaring a resource instructs Puppet to include it in the [catalog][] and manage its state on the target system.
-Resource declarations inside a [class definition][class] or [defined type][defined_type] are only added to the catalog once the class or an instance of the defined type is declared.
-[Virtual resources][virtual] are only added to the catalog once they are [realized][realize].
+* [Class definitions][class] and [defined types][defined_type] contain resources, but their contents are only added to the catalog once the class or an instance of the defined type is _declared._ They make groups of resources available and let you add the whole group to the catalog as needed.
+* [Virtual resources][virtual] are only added to the catalog once they are [realized][realize].

 Syntax
 -----